 Keeping track of time is a purely human construct that was first invented based on the movement of heavenly bodies.
 We have since then refined our clocks, of course, but they all still use the Earth as the frame of reference.
 That won’t do us much good when we start living on other planets, but thankfully we’re just at the cusp of our stellar colonization ambitions.
 In fact, we just landed our most ambitious attempt at studying our closest planetary neighbor Mars last year, a feat that is sure be highlighted in science and history books in years to come.
-While there are many new products that celebrate and commemorate that momentous occasion, nothing probably comes closer than a watch blessed by NASA that contains within it dust from the Red Planet and proofs of man’s tenacious nature to persevere and reach out to space.
+While there are many new products that celebrate and commemorate that momentous occasion, nothing probably comes closer than a watch that contains within it dust from the Red Planet and proofs of man’s tenacious nature to persevere and reach out to space.

 Designer: Sebastien Colen

 On 18th February 2021, the Perseverance rover successfully touched down on Martian soil.
 It represented humanity’s most ambitious attempt so far to explore our neighbor, searching for clues of life and, more importantly, testing it for future missions and possible colonization.
 Unsurprisingly, there have been many commemorative products launched since then, but the Interstellar RED3.721 watch definitely takes the cake not just for being a treasure trove of references to that event, all done tastefully and in a stunningly elegant way.